United States home front during World War II: Internment

 In 1942 the War Department demanded that all enemy nationals be removed from war zones on the West Coast.
 The question became how to evacuate the estimated 120,000 people of Japanese ancestry living on the Pacific Coast of the continental United States.
 Roosevelt looked at the secret evidence available to him: the Japanese in the Philippines had collaborated with the Japanese invasion troops; most of the adult Japanese in California had been strong supporters of Japan in the war against China.
 There was evidence of espionage compiled by code-breakers that decrypted messages to Japan from agents in North America and Hawaii before and after the attack on Pearl Harbor.
 These MAGIC cables were kept a secret from all but those with the highest clearance, such as Roosevelt.
 On February 19, 1942, Roosevelt signed Executive Order 9066 which set up designated military areas "from which any or all persons may be excluded."
-The most controversial part of the order included American born children and youth who had dual U.S. and Japanese citizenship.
+The most controversial part of the order included American born children and youth who had dual US and Japanese citizenship.

 In February 1943, when activating the 442nd Regimental Combat Team—a unit composed mostly of American-born American citizens of Japanese descent living in Hawaii—Roosevelt said, "No loyal citizen of the United States should be denied the democratic right to exercise the responsibilities of his citizenship, regardless of his ancestry.
 The principle on which this country was founded and by which it has always been governed is that Americanism is a matter of the mind and heart; Americanism is not, and never was, a matter of race or ancestry."
-In 1944, the U.S. Supreme Court upheld the legality of the executive order in the Korematsu v.
+In 1944, the Supreme Court upheld the legality of the executive order in the Korematsu v.
 United States case.
 The executive order remained in force until December when Roosevelt released the Japanese internees, except for those who announced their intention to return to Japan.

 Fascist Italy was an official enemy, and citizens of Italy were also forced away from "strategic" coastal areas in California.
 Altogether, 58,000 Italians were forced to relocate.
 Known spokesmen for Benito Mussolini were arrested and held in prison.
 The restrictions were dropped in October 1942, and Italy became a co-belligerent of the Allies in 1943.
-In the east, however, the large Italian populations of the northeast, especially in munitions-producing centers such as Bridgeport and New Haven, faced no restrictions and contributed just as much to the war effort as other Americans.
+In the east, however, the large Italian populations of the northeast, especially in munitions-producing centers such as Bridgeport, Connecticut and New Haven, Connecticut, faced no restrictions and contributed just as much to the war effort as other Americans.

-By the time of WWII, the United States had a large population of ethnic Germans.
+By the time of the war, the United States had a large population of ethnic Germans.
 Among residents of the United States in 1940, more than 1.2 million persons had been born in Germany, 5 million had two native-German parents, and 6 million had one native-German parent.
 Many more had distant German ancestry.
-During WWII, the United States detained at least 11,000 ethnic Germans, overwhelmingly German nationals between the years 1940 and 1948 in two designated camps at Fort Douglas, Utah, and Fort Oglethorpe, Georgia.
+During the war, the United States detained at least 11,000 ethnic Germans, overwhelmingly German nationals, between the years 1940 and 1948 in two designated camps at Fort Douglas, Utah, and Fort Oglethorpe, Georgia.